metalalive/RobotCarRPi/README.md

 * the car overshoot the lane line a little bit
 * the car overshoot the lane line with sharp angle

-To create labeled dataset, we make use of open CV to load each frame from recorded videos to the GUI window, use mouse to click on the expected centroid of the lane line of each frame, press any key on keyboard to switch to next frame, then our tool will automatically :
+To create labeled dataset, my tool extracts each frame from recorded videos to the GUI window, users can click on the frame to specify where the expected centroid of the lane line should be in each frame, then press any key on the keyboard to switch to next frame.
+On each key event my tool will automatically :
-* resize the frame to smaller 160 x 120 frame
+* resize a frame to smaller size 160 x 120
+* horizontally flip the small images and the specified point in x-axis (for augmentation)
 * saves the frame to image file
-* normalize the point ((x,y) in image coordinator) we clicked for the frame, the normalized (x,y) value will be in the range of -1 to 1.
+* normalize the point (the (x,y) in image coordinate system we just specified for the frame), the normalized (x,y) value will be in the range \[-1, 1\].
-* add label information (normalized point & the path of the image ) to csv file.
+* append label information (normalized point & the path of the saved image) to csv file.

-I ended up with 10 videos, and ~15000 image examples with labels.
+I ended up with 10 videos, ~15000 image examples with labels before augmentation, and ~30000 examples after augmentation.

 ### Why Tensorflow C++ ?
 My objective here is to build C++ based neural network application, Tensorflow C++ API seems like the easiest way to do so.
-A lot of similar examples on the internet descibe that you can get better resulting/validation result with Tensorflow python API, since many exotic / convenient operations have been implemented there (also many optimizers available), however in my case, I found that TensorFlow python API only improves 3-4% accurancy (~89%) than its C++ API (~85%) with the same dataset, even I applied optimizer at the python side and convolutional layer at the both side, I couldn't get that much improvement.
-So I still choose Tensorflow C++ API.
+A lot of similar examples on the internet descibe that you can get better training/testing result with Tensorflow python API, since many exotic / convenient operations have been implemented there (also many optimizers available), however in my case, I found that TensorFlow python API only improves 3-4% accurancy (~89%) than its C++ API (~85%) with the same dataset, even I applied optimizer at the python side and convolutional layer at the both side I still couldn't get that much improvement.
+So I choose Tensorflow C++ API.

-### building model
+### Building model & Hyperparameters

-### hyperparameters
+In the beginning I tried only 2 fully-connected hidden layers, after some experiment I found following hyperparameters working together just fine :
+* input layer size = 1800
+  * which means I'll crop a input RGB image from 160 x 120 to 160 x 60, then further downsize the cropped image to 40 x 15, the downsized image has 40 x 15 x 3 = 1800 features to fit in the input layer of the model.
+* 1st hidden layer size = 32
+* 2nd hidden layer size = 8
+* output layer size = 2
+  * I expect the model will output a point (x,y) on the image to represent the predicted centroid of lane line, in the range \[-1, 1\].
+* Tanh as activation function (excluding the output layer)
+  * we want it to be linear output ....

+I've also tried few different combinations in order to build a neural network model :
+* only 2 fully-connected layers
+* 1 convolutional layers + 2 fully-connected layers
+* 2 convolutional layers + 2 fully-connected layers

+Due to limited resource on Raspberry PI I could not run that complicated structure of neural network like YOLO or ResNet then end up eating up all of CPU/memory resource, it is like the types of layer we can try are limited.

+The 3 options listed above provide very similar training error, I apply the first one to my neural network model

 ### train the model